renukamanavalan/SONiC/doc/event-alarm-framework/local-mitigation.md

    - Only one action can be requested at a time.
    - A request will be acted upon by LoM Only once.
    - Result of the run will be published/logged/cached as above with flag indicating manual invoke.
-   - The request is always placed with an max lifetime in seconds, explicitly stated.
+   - The request is always placed with an max lifetime set as seconds since epoch to expire.

 ## Actions control
 1. Actions can be disabled via global or action-specific switch